amarisch/deep-learning-workflow-with-web/README.md

 chmod +x Anaconda3-5.0.1-Linux-x86_64.sh
 bash Anaconda3-5.0.1-Linux-x86_64.sh
 ```
 Follow the installation steps and set the PATH.
-Now when you run python, it should return python 3.
+Now when you run `python`, it should return python 3.